ooboqoo/ooboqoo.github.io/react/docs/quick-start.md

     super(props);
     this.state = {isToggleOn: true};

-    // This binding is necessary to make `this` work in the callback this.handleClick = this.handleClick.bind(this);
+    // This binding is necessary to make `this` work in the callback 绑定绑定 this.handleClick = this.handleClick.bind(this);
   }